 So you are wondering how to become a bartender…

 Bartending has to be one of the most fun jobs in the world.
 We have our reasons.
 As a bartender, you offer up a product that customers crave.
 So how does someone get started?
 Research!
 Now this isn’t just spending a few hours searching the internet for How To Become a Bartender.
-Your research should be in the form of pulling up a stool to ask the lonely bartender how they got started.
+Ask a bartender!
+Pull up a stool and sit at the bar.
+Ask any lonely bartender how they got started.
 We have a few stories from past students, but talking to a dozen, or so, bartenders is definitely the best way to go.

 There are many paths leading behind the bar.
 A few of the more popular options include